gshipley/enterprise_training/AdminTraining.md

       max gears: 25
       gear sizes: small, medium

-In order to remove the ability for a user to create a specific gear size, you can use the --removegearsize parameter:
+In order to remove the ability for a user to create a specific gear size, you can use the --removegearsize switch:

 	# oo-admin-ctl-user -l demo --removegearsize medium